-There are several dependent Associations under the Abbey-Principality’s governance.
+There are two dependent Associations under the Abbey-Principality’s governance:

 The International College of Arms of the Noblesse